Razorback Fan Day Kicks Off At The University of Arkansas

-Jeff Sutterfield and his family mark their calendars every year and plan a trip from Yellville to Fayetteville just to be apart of the fun.
-“We do it every year we come up to a lot of games during the year so it’s really not a bad drive for us.” said Sutterfield.
+Jeff Sutterfield and his family mark their calendars every year and plan a trip from Yellville to Fayetteville just to be a part of the fun.
+"We do it every year we come up to a lot of games during the year so it's really not a bad drive for us." said Sutterfield.

 The Willard and Pat Walker Pavilion/Walker Family Training Center was filled with fun events for everyone.
 Kids could enjoy an indoor obstacle course, a petting cage with Tusk the Hog, and of course autographs from the Razorback football team.